RemotePixel/disasterwatch/README.md

 Why
 -------

 Imagery as a service is a reality.
-Accessing
+Accessing medium or high resolution image has never been easier.
+My concern is that

 To Do